Advertisement Close

 Raphique Barakat at Spot Lite in Detroit, Michigan

-How do you incorporate the Arab culture, traditional music or even oud with your musical projects?
+How do you incorporate your culture, traditional music, or even oud, with your musical projects?

 How do I not?
 It’s almost impossible not to.

 Once I felt comfortable enough with the oud, I wanted to break the rules.
-Instead of only framing it with weddings, the Arab bourgeoisie, the rich, and the political figures in the Arab world, I started taking it to shows.
-I began to question, how does the oud sound in jazz?
+Instead of only using it in weddings and celebrations, I started taking it to shows.
+How does the oud sound in jazz?
 How does the oud sound with house music?
-With funk?
 With a Bee Gees song?
 How would the oud sound with the soundtrack from Pirates of the Caribbean?
-I guess I can play Western music with this thing!
+I guess I can play Western music with this thing, so I did!

-I used to do singer-songwriter acoustic guitar stuff.
-There’s nothing’s wrong with that, I had some of the best years in my life playing that stuff!
-But, I wanted to kind of keep adding, adding, and adding.
-I got into live looping and layering just for guitar and that’s how I wrote my album, using the looper.
+I used to do singer-songwriter guitar stuff.
+There’s nothing wrong with that, I had some of the best years of my life playing that kind of music!
+But, I wanted to keep adding, adding, and adding.
+I got into live looping and layering and that’s how I wrote my album.

 What advice would you give to Arab Americans aspiring to enter the music world?